imanolgzz/ICPC-CrusadersMTY/README.md

-# ICPC---CrusadersMTY
+# ICPC-CrusadersMTY
-Upsolving and notes for ICPC contests 🏆
+Upsolving and notes for ICPC contests 🏆 - CrusadersMTY Team Repo.